Test in production without watermarks.

 AWS Textract excels in handling structured documents, such as forms and tables, making it a strong choice for enterprises that need detailed data extraction from scanned documents.
 Azure OCR, on the other hand, stands out with its superior multilingual support, making it ideal for global applications that require text extraction from diverse languages.

-IronOCR differentiates itself with its on-premise and local processing capabilities, offering advanced features such as handwriting recognition, specialized document processing such as passports, and barcodes, which are not always available in cloud-based solutions.
+IronOCR differentiates itself with its on-premise and local processing capabilities, offering advanced features such as specialized processing of passports and barcodes, which are not always available in cloud-based solutions.
 Moreover, its pricing model, based on a one-time license fee, provides long-term cost savings for smaller projects or teams that need local OCR processing without the overhead of continuous cloud charges.
 Each solution has its strengths, so choosing the right one depends on your project's scale, required features, and deployment environment.

 Throughout this article, we looked at some popular, powerful OCR tools.
 Both AWS Textract and Azure OCR provide powerful, scalable OCR capabilities, particularly for enterprises already invested in their respective cloud ecosystems.
 AWS excels in structured document processing, while Azure’s multilingual support is a strong advantage.